-Artesian is both a processor and a controller.
-For example, our customers provide personal data, such as email addresses to enable us to set up Artesian user accounts.
-Any action Artesian takes on a customer’s personal data, is done so as a data processor only and our Terms of Service have been updated to reflect that relationship.
-Artesian is also the data controller for some of the data in our service, as we determine its use.
+FullCircl is both a processor and a controller.
+For example, our customers provide personal data, such as email addresses to enable us to set up FullCircl user accounts.
+Any action FullCircl takes on a customer’s personal data, is done so as a data processor only and our Terms of Service have been updated to reflect that relationship.
+FullCircl is also the data controller for some of the data in our service, as we determine its use.

-I’ve heard consent is crucial to GDPR - how did Artesian get consent from every person you’re supplying personal data for?!
+I’ve heard consent is crucial to GDPR - how did FullCircl get consent from every person you’re supplying personal data for?!

 Consent is a cornerstone of GDPR, but it is a common mis-understanding of GDPR that consent is required for the processing of personal data.
 GDPR legislates that there must be a lawful basis to process personal data – and consent is only one of six grounds for processing.
 These are: